2023

 Florida Tour 2023

-Based for ten days in Tampa, the Equus Projects company taught workshops at South Florida University, Blake High School for the Performing Arts and did a 3-day residency at Hillsborough Community College, where the company taught multiple workshops and performed its theater work Interspecies Journey.
-The company also taught Dancing with Horses workshops with equines in Ocala and Brooksville.
+Based for ten days in Tampa, the Equus Projects company taught workshops at South Florida University, Blake High School for the Performing Arts and conducted a 3-day residency at Hillsborough Community College.
+The company taught multiple workshops and performed its evening-length dance theater work Interspecies Journey.

 Sweet Briar College Residency